tecnodz/birds/cms.md

     +   When a route is found, it must match the formats (if available).
 If the route addresses a parent folder/file, it must also have the "options: { multiviews: true }" set.

+## Ideas ##

+*   Omnibox-like query to reach all database objects and applications

+*   Query could be activated by voice or text.

 ## User Interfaces ##